Joe Powell was taborer for Bucknell Morris Men.

 In 1999/2000 Richard Sermon arranged for them to be shown at the International Pipe and Tabor Festival held at the Gloucester Folk Museum.

 In 2017 Morris Ring Archivist, Duncan Broomhead, retraced the owners and persuaded them to donate the instruments to The Pitt Rivers Museum in Oxford.
 The Powell instruments join other sets of Cotswold pipe and tabor in their collection.

 The Bucknell instruments are interesting.
 The pipe has the exterior form of an English tabor pipe, but not the traditional fingering.
 Graham Lyndon-Jones speculated on this in a paper for The Fellowship of Makers and Researchers of Historic Instruments (FoMRHI).
 FoMRHI Quarterly No.96 pp35-40

 The Tabor is a fairly standard C19th shallow morris tabor, constructed from a cheese box, with parchment heads.
 The stick or beater exhibits an unusual wear pattern.
-This correlates to the described use of the butt of the stick striking the rim of the tabor – in a double ended technique.
-Russell Wortley uses this technique to emphasise capers on the LMM recordings (see below).
+This correlates to the described use of the butt of the stick striking the rim of the tabor – in a double ended technique, perhaps to emphasize capers.
+To achieve that, Russell Wortley uses a single ended technique on the LMM recordings (see below).